 - Being able to use certain Gateway features such as database logging or compute engine.

 The Licence Daemon is a Geneos process that other Geneos processes connect to in order to acquire permissions to use certain Geneos features.
-Currently, the Gateway is the only processes that connects to the licence daemon.

 Features related to netprobes such as the ability to run certain plug-ins are licensed through Gateways.
 Netprobes do not directly connect to the Licence Daemon.